Shripad Damodar Satwalekar

 Shripad Damodar Satwalekar (19 September 1867 – 31 July 1968) was a polymath with interests in painting, social health, Ayurveda, Yoga, and Vedic literature.
 He was also the founder of the Swadhyay Mandal - A Vedic Research Institute.

 Early life and education

 Shripad Damodar Satwalekar was born in the Princely state of Sawantwadi, now part of Sindhudurg district in the Present day Indian state of Maharashtra to Damodar Pant and Lakshmi Bai.
 He attended J J School of Art in Bombay and worked for six months at the same institute as a tutor.

 Artistic career

 Satwalekar began his career as an artist, painter, and photographer with a studio in the city of Lahore, Punjab State.
 He mainly painted portraits of Maharajas and other prominent personalities of the day.
+Under the patronage of Bhawanrao Pant Pratinidhi, the ruler of Aundh near Satara, Satwalekar started doing paintings along with vedic research.
+Within a short period he became popularly known as Pandit Satwalekar due to his excellence and concentration on Vedic research.
+He published and edited journals like Amrit Lata, Veda Sandesh and Purusharth.
 In 1900, he opened his own painting studio in South Hyderabad.

-He moved to the Princely State of Aundh with a strong patronage offered by the then Maharaja of the State, Bhawanrao Pant Pratinidhi.